Skip to content

 What Skills Should an SAP CX Consultant Have?

 SAP Activate methodology.
-Iterative delivery with sprints, demo sessions, and user feedback loops.
+Iterative delivery with sprints, demo sessions, user feedback loops.
 Consultants who only know waterfall will run your project like it’s 2010.

 Which SAP Certifications Actually Matter?